NHSDigital/software-engineering-quality-framework/inclusive-language.md

 ## Context

 * This is part of a broader [quality framework](README.md)
-* This guidance has been co-authored with the [NHS Digital EMBRACE network](https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/staff-networks#ethnic-minorities-broadening-racial-awareness-and-cultural-exchange-embrace-)
+* This guidance has been co-authored with the NHS Digital [EMBRACE network](https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/staff-networks#ethnic-minorities-broadening-racial-awareness-and-cultural-exchange-embrace-) and the [Lesbian, Gay, Bisexual, Transgender, Queer and Allies (LGBTQ+) network](https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/staff-networks#lesbian-gay-bisexual-transgender-queer-and-allies-lgbtq-)

 ## Background